 Consider the mountains of emails you have deleted over the years.
 Maybe you have hit delete on emails containing online banking information, federal taxes, medical bills or shopping receipts.
-We’re willing to bet your email’s trash bin has accumulated a ton of highly sensitive data over the years.
+We’re willing to bet your email’s trash bin has accumulated many highly sensitive data over the years.

-That’s exactly the type of information hackers love to steal.
+That’s precisely the type of information hackers love to steal.
 It can make them a mountain of cash on illegal forums.
-Of course, you may think that you’re safe since you have deleted those emails.
+Of course, you may think you’re safe since you deleted those emails.

 That can put you at risk

 If your most private emails are still accessible, that puts you at risk.
 If hackers can rifle through that information, you’re toast.
-That’s why we looked up Gmail, Outlook and Yahoo to try and find out if your deleted emails are well and truly gone.
+That’s why we looked up Gmail, Outlook and Yahoo to determine if your deleted emails are well and truly gone.

 Let’s start with Gmail

 When you delete a message, it goes straight to your trash bin.
 You have 30 days to change your mind and recover them.
 After that, deleted emails disappear and can’t be recovered.
 At least, that’s what Google says.

 But there’s a clever workaround for recovering these “permanently deleted” emails.
 It’s a trick that helps victims of hack attacks.
 Since these users didn’t delete their emails, they can try a special technique to recover long-lost messages.

 Take this Google community post, for example.
 The user accidentally deleted important emails from their mother, who passed away, and left them in the trash bin for longer than 30 days.
 “This is normally not reversible,” the expert said.
 “But try this.”

 Here’s how you can recover deleted emails from your Gmail account: